 Empty widgets means no data.
 There are a number of possible explanations for this:

-- No Uploaded Data: this is the most frequent origin of an empty widget.
-After defining the CSV template, linking the CSV source to a dashboard, and creating the widget(s) in that dashboard, you still need to go into the CSV Files Manager.
+- No Uploaded Data: this is the most frequent cause of an empty widget.
+After defining the CSV template, linking the CSV data source to a dashboard, and creating the widget(s) in that dashboard, you still need to go into the CSV Files Manager.
 You then need to upload data for that CSV template.
 Alternatively, you can also click on “Update Now”, if you already uploaded the file at least once.

-- Bad Customer Field ID: if the Customer Field ID set in the CSV file is not the same as the “Key” entered when linking the CSV source to a dashboard, no data will be uploaded.
+- Bad Customer Field ID: if the Customer Field ID set in the CSV file is not the same as the “Key” entered when linking the CSV data source to a dashboard, no data will be uploaded.
 DashThis will not recognize the file as being the same template, and will simply not retrieve the data.

 - Bad Number Format: if the number format for a given metric is different in the uploaded data, compared to the CSV template, no data will be uploaded.
 Hence, the widget will look either empty or with outdated data.